rhomu/splitcosts/README.md

 The first line is the header line and gives the name of participants.
 Any column whose header line is empty is discarded.
 This is useful to include comments.
-Each subsequent line defines the contributions of each person to a single event.
+Each subsequent line defines the financial contributions of each person to a single activity.
 Each entry can be:
-* a number, to indicate that the person did participate the event and paid the given amount.
+* a number, to indicate that the person did participate the activity and paid the given amount.
-* empty or `0`, to indicate that the person did participate the event but did not pay anything.
+* empty or `0`, to indicate that the person did participate the activity but did not pay anything.
-* `-`, to indicate that the person did not participate the event and does not need to pay for it.
+* `-`, to indicate that the person did not participate the activity and does not need to pay for it.
-* a number in parentheses, to indicate that the person paid for others, i.e. paid but did not participate.
+* a number in parentheses, to indicate that the person paid for others, i.e. paid but did not participate the activity.

 See example file in this directory.